karatelabs/karate/README.md

 #### `configure callSingleCache`
 When re-running tests in development mode and when your test suite depends on say an `Authorization` header set by [`karate.callSingle()`](#karatecallsingle), you can cache the results locally to a file, which is very convenient when your "auth token" is valid for a period of a few minutes - which typically is the case.
 This means that as long as the token "on file" is valid, you can save time by not having to make the one or two HTTP calls needed to "sign-in" or create "throw-away" users in your SSO store.

-So in "dev mode" you can easily set this behavior like this:
+So in "dev mode" you can easily set this behavior like this.
+Just ensure that this is "configured" *before* you use `karate.callSingle()`:

 ```js
 if (karate.env == 'local') {